 I offer face-to-face counselling both short and long term for adults.

 Counselling sessions are 50 mins and ideally take place weekly; this helps with consistency and continuity to help build a full picture.
-I consider short term to be around 6 sessions when we would have opportunity to review and agree on a way forward as would be the case during longer term therapy which would suit more in-depth issues.
+I consider short term work to be around 6 sessions when we would have opportunity to review and agree on a way forward as would be the case during longer term therapy which would suit more in-depth issues.

 Entering into counselling is an important decision so I feel it is vital for us both to feel that we can work together and for you to feel cared for, safe and supported to begin the work.
 This is something we can explore in the initial session and of course if you feel I am not what you are looking for then you are under no obligation to continue counselling.